-The Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking (the Compendium) is a fully referenced compilation of the evidence outlining the risks and harms of fracking.
+The Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking (the Compendium) is a fully referenced compilation of evidence outlining the risks and harms of fracking.

-For this fifth edition of the Compendium, as prior ones, we collected and compiled findings from three sources: articles from peer-reviewed medical or scientific journals; investigative reports by journalists; and reports from, or commissioned by, government agencies.
+For this sixth edition of the Compendium, as prior ones, we compiled findings from three sources: articles from peer-reviewed medical or scientific journals; investigative reports by journalists; and reports from, or commissioned by, government agencies.
 Peer-reviewed articles were identified through databases such as PubMed and Web of Science, and from within the PSE Healthy Energy database.
 Our entries briefly describe studies that document harm, or risk of harm, associated with fracking and summarize the principal findings.

-The studies and investigations referenced in the dated entries catalogued in Compilation of Studies & Findings are current through December 2017.
+The studies and investigations referenced in the dated entries catalogued in Compilation of Studies & Findings are current through April 1, 2019.

 In our review of the data, seventeen compelling themes emerged; these serve as the organizational structure of the Compendium.
 Readers will notice the ongoing upsurge in reported problems and health impacts, making each section top-heavy with recent data.